zepam/Glossary/README.md

 # Glossary

-Repository to collect important concepts
+Here, we collect definitions of important concepts

 **Random forest**: A machine learning algorithm for classification, regression and other tasks that operates by constructing a multitude of decision trees (during training) to generate a single result.